openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 }
 ```

 **Function:** Configuration parameters for database encryption.
-This configuration is only valid when the encrypt option in StoreConfig is set to true.
+This configuration is only effective when the encrypt option in StoreConfig is set to true.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core